Logo Voyage

 Mid-range

-[edit]Although there are a lot of budget eateries in Adelaide, there are more mid-range eateries.
+Although there are a lot of budget eateries in Adelaide, there are more mid-range eateries.
 They can be found in every part of Adelaide, and if you're on a budget and in an area without budget eateries.
-Pubs are generally a good place to look for mid-ranged food, with most pubs featuring fish and chips, as well as other Australian staples such as steaks, lamb chops, schitzels, pasta and risotto.
+Pubs are generally a good place to look for mid-ranged food, with most pubs featuring fish and chips, as well as other Australian staples such as steaks, lamb chops, schnitzels, pasta and risotto.

 As with nearly everything in Adelaide, much of it can mainly be found in the city and North Adelaide, but there's plenty of them in smaller town centres.
 Cuisine wise, it's pretty easy to find Italian and Indian cuisines.
-Finding Asian (Chinese, Japanese, Korean, Vietnamese and Thai) cuisines are also easy, but may not match the standards in Sydney while finding Greek and Mediterranean cuisine is also easy, but may not match the standard found in Melbourne.
+Finding Asian (Chinese, Japanese, Korean, Vietnamese and Thai) cuisines is also easy, but they may not match the standards in Sydney while finding Greek and Mediterranean cuisine is also easy, but offerings may not match the standard found in Melbourne.

 Splurge